On the Applicability of the Geodesic Deviation Equation in General Relativity

 In a spherically symmetric and static spacetime that is described by the metric

-we use coordinates $(x^a) = (t, r, \vartheta, \varphi)$ and choose units such that the speed of light $c$ and Newton's gravitational constant $G$ are equal to one.
-The angles $\vartheta$ and $\varphi$ are the usual polar and azimuthal angles as in spherical coordinates and the radial coordinate $r$ is defined such that circles at a radius $r$ have circumference $2\pi r$.
-In these coordinates the reference geodesic is represented by $(Y^a) = (T,R,\Theta,\Phi)$.
+we use spherical coordinates $(x^a) = (t, r, \vartheta, \varphi)$ and choose units such that the speed of light $c$ and Newton's gravitational constant $G$ are equal to one.
+The angles $\vartheta$ and $\varphi$ are the usual polar and azimuthal angles as in spherical coordinates and the radial coordinate $r$ is defined such that spheres at a radius $r$ have area $4\pi r^2$.
+In these coordinates, the reference geodesic shall be represented by $(Y^a) = (T,R,\Theta,\Phi)$.
 Due to the symmetry of the spacetime we can, without loss of generality, assume that the reference geodesic is confined to the equatorial plane.
 Thus, we have $\Theta \equiv \pi/2$ and $\dot{\Theta} = \ddot{\Theta} = 0$.
-For geodesics we obtain constants of motion that correspond to the conservation of energy $E$ and angular momentum $L$, see for example \cite{Fuchs:1977}.
+For geodesics in the considered spacetime there exist constants of motion that correspond to the conservation of energy $E$ and angular momentum $L$, see for example \cite{Fuchs:1977}.
 Since the metric \eqref{eq_MetricSphSym} does neither depend on the time coordinate $t$ nor on the angle $\varphi$, i.e.\ $\partial_t$ and $\partial_\varphi$ are Killing vector fields, the constants of motion are given by